biscodyl/tz-aio-userscript/README.md

 This userscript enhances Torrentz (on all its domains) to include a bunch of new features.
 Among them are customizable magnet-links, ajaxed sorting, intelligent stats, and much much more...

-_This project is mainly maintained on [github](https://github.com/elundmark/tz-aio-userscript/), so please report any issues or requests @ [github.com/elundmark/tz-aio-userscript/issues](https://github.com/elundmark/tz-aio-userscript/issues)._
+_This project is mainly maintained on [github](https://github.com/elundmark/tz-aio-userscript/), so please report any issues or feature requests @ [github.com/elundmark/tz-aio-userscript/issues](https://github.com/elundmark/tz-aio-userscript/issues)._

-**Feel free to ask for more features!**

 ## How to use